Muhammad Mohsin Khan Leghari: Political career

 He was elected for the first time to the Provincial Assembly of the Punjab as a candidate of National Alliance from Constituency PP-245 (Dera Ghazi Khan-VI) in by-elections held in 2003.
 He was re-elected to the Provincial Assembly of the Punjab as a candidate of Pakistan Muslim League (Q) from Constituency PP-245 (Dera Ghazi Khan-VI) in the 2008 Pakistani general election.

 In 2012, he resigned from his seat in the Punjab Assembly. after he was elected to the Senate of Pakistan as the only independent candidate in the 2012 Pakistani Senate election.
 His election as an Independent Candidate was unprecedented in Punjab Senate Elections.
 Not having an official nomination from any political party, he relied on his goodwill and reputation as a credible parliamentarian to secure a place in the Senate.
 His contributions were always well-researched, punctuated with facts and references to literature and parliamentary practices from across the world.
 The Senate membership term ended in March 2018.

 He was re-elected to the Provincial Assembly of the Punjab for the third time as a candidate of Pakistan Tehreek-e-Insaf (PTI) from Constituency PP-293 (Rajanpur-I) in the 2018 Pakistani general election.

 He has been an active advocate of the South Punjab cause since his early days in the Punjab Assembly and also in the Senate.
 He had been raising the issue in his earlier tenures and immediately after taking oath on 15 August 2018, he submitted a resolution in the Punjab Assembly demanding the initiation of the process for the creation of Southern Punjab as a separate province.

 On 27 August 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Sardar Usman Buzdar and was appointed as Minister for Irrigation.
 He ceased to hold this office in April 2022 when Buzdar resigned.

 On 7 August 2022, he was inducted into the provincial cabinet of Chief Minister Chaudhry Pervaiz Elahi and was appointed as the Minister for Finance.
 He ceased to hold this office in January 2023 when the cabinet was dissolved.

 He was elected to the National Assembly of Pakistan as a candidate of PTI from NA-193 (Rajanpur-I) in a 2023 by-election.
-He received 90,392 votes and defeated Ammar Ahmed Khan Leghari, a candidate of the Pakistan Muslim League (N) (PML(N)).
+He received 90,392 votes and defeated Ammar Ahmed Khan Leghari, a candidate of the Pakistan Muslim League (N) (PML(N)) and Akhtar Hassan Khan Gorchani, a candidate of the Pakistan People's Party (PPP).
+He took the oath of office on 27 March 2023.

-Interest In Water
+He is running for a seat in the Provincial Assembly from PP-293 Rajanpur-I as a candidate of the PTI in the 2023 Punjab provincial election.